 OUR GUARANTEE: If you don’t love your new Imprint® Comfort Mat exchange or return it without question.
 Whenever.
-FAST SHIPPING: All orders ship via UPS within 2 business days.
+FREE SHIPPING: All orders ship via UPS within 2 business days.
 Guaranteed.
-Flat rate shipping rate applies to Continental U.S. States (excl.
+Free shipping rate applies to Continental U.S. States (excl.
 Alaska & Hawaii).
 SHOP NOW

 To celebrate National Pet’s Day, we are giving away 10 sets of Cumulus9 20″ x 36″ comfort mats – one for you, and one for your pet.

 To enter the contest, post a photo of your pet – preferably on an Imprint® Comfort Mat – to Facebook or Instagram and tag @imprintmats in the post!
 Make sure the post is set to public so that we are able to see it.
 Don’t have social media?
 We are also accepting submissions by email.
 Email your photo to email@example.com or upload below.
 Entries must be submitted by 5:00 p.m.
 PST on Aprill 11th.